Le conditionnel: the Conditional in French

 - Marie et Laurent se seraient téléphoné.Marie and Laurent would have called each other on the phone.

-- → se = indirect object
+- se = indirect object (téléphoner à qui ? → “to whom?”)

-- The participe passé does not agree with the subject of the following verbs: se téléphonerto call each other, se parlerto talk to each other, se mentirto lie to each other, se plaire (complaire/déplaire)to like each other, se sourireto smile at each other, se rireto laugh at each other, se nuireto hurt each other, se succéderto succeed each other, se suffireto be enough, se ressemblerto look like each other, s’en vouloirto be annoyed with each other.
-This is because the reflexive pronoun is an indirect object.
-It is used in the sense of “each other” for these verbs.
+For these verbs, se is always an indirect object: se téléphonerto call each other, se parlerto talk to each other, se mentirto lie to each other, se plaire (complaire/déplaire)to like each other, se sourireto smile at each other, se rireto laugh at each other, se nuireto hurt each other, se succéderto succeed each other, se suffireto be enough, se ressemblerto look like each other, s’en vouloirto be annoyed with each other.